qcode-software/qcode-tcl/doc/handlers-api.md

 * * *

-This API defines procedures for using request and validation handlers.
+This API defines procedures for inspecting and using request and validation handlers.

 * [qc::handlers exists](procs/handlers-exists.md)
 * [qc::handlers call](procs/handlers-call.md)